CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

-Elementary and middle school teachers; Managers, all other; Registered nurses; Secretaries and administrative assistants, except legal, medical, and executive; Postsecondary teachers
+Elementary and middle school teachers; Managers, all other; Registered nurses; Secretaries and administrative assistants, except legal, medical, and executive; First-Line supervisors of retail sales workers

 </td>